AdaCore/learn/courses/GNAT_Toolchain_Intro/chapters/gnat_tools.rst

        </pragmas_after_ql>
     </compilation_unit>

-Although our source-code example was very simple, the corresponding XML representation is quite verbose.
-This shows that :program:`gnat2xml` classifies each syntactical element from the source-code and generates a detailed and precise description of these elements.
+Although our source-code example was very simple, the corresponding XML representation is quite verbose because :program:`gnat2xml` classifies each syntactical element in the source-code and generates a detailed and precise description of each element.

 Please refer to the
 `section on gnat2xml <https://docs.adacore.com/gnat_ugn-docs/html/gnat_ugn/gnat_ugn/gnat_utility_programs.html#the-ada-to-xml-converter-gnat2xml>`_